htorres38/AIEnhanced/README.md

 - Guides on **professional branding and visuals**, improving channel appeal to viewers.
 - Useful for **educational purposes or organizational training**, making it broadly applicable beyond personal use.

----

-## License
-This project is open-source and available for use, modification, and distribution.